akeever2/akeever/content/project/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Projects
+  title: Project Portfolio
   description: |
-    Projects can be anything!
-    Check out the _index.md file in the /project folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+    My portfolio contains abstracts, published papers, and products for past and current research I have contributed to, as well as a collection of online educational resources I have created.
+More educational resources can be found in my [course materials](/course) and [workshops](/talk).
+  author: ""
   text_link_label: ""
   text_link_url: ""
   show_sidebar_adunit: false # show ad container